The Internet’s Favorite Shih Tzu, Marnie The Dog, Dies At 18

 Marnie, the internet’s beloved Instagram Shih Tzu, has died at the age of 18, reports E!
 News.

 On Saturday afternoon Marnie’s owner, Shirley Braha, shared the devastating news on the official Marnie the Dog Instagram page.
 She said that the Shih Tzu had passed away painlessly and peacefully on Thursday afternoon.
-Braha added that the dog died in her home, likely meaning that a vet came to Braha’s residence to caption, it sounds like she had a veterinarian come to her home to put the dog to sleep so that she could be in the comfort of her long-time home in her final moments.
+Braha added that the dog died in her home.
+It sounds like she had a veterinarian come to her home to put the dog to sleep so that she could be in the comfort of her long-time home in her final moments.

 Braha wrote that Marnie’s health and comfort had been on a steady decline for a little while now, with not much hope for improvement.
 Eventually, it got to a point where it seemed Marnie was struggling to do much at all and she let Braha know when “she had had enough.”